sgoman/alttpsnibingo/README.md

 Autotracker for ALTTP BingoSync Races
 =====================================

-This will help you keep track of your bingo card for races in A Link To The Past on [Bingosync](https://bingosync.com/), eventually.
+This will help you keep track of your bingo card for races in A Link To The Past on [Bingosync](https://bingosync.com/).
+While only about half of the original bingo tasks that bingosync offers are trackable right now, the injection.js script is capable of generating fully tracked bingo cards with additional targets.
+You can also define winning conditions like the number of tiles to get or the number of bingo lines and the game will automatically switch to the end game scene.
+Changing the settings is performed via the chat window and those changes are picked up by any other player that uses this script as well.

-Right now it only contains a test page to experiment with SNI connections and a tiny selection of very basic checks.

-Later on I plan to build a user content script for the [GreaseMonkey](https://github.com/greasemonkey/greasemonkey)/[TamperMonkey](https://www.tampermonkey.net/) browser extension that integrates with bingosync.com and provides autotracking for most of the possible bingo tiles for ALTTP.
+Later on I plan to build a user content script for the [GreaseMonkey](https://github.com/greasemonkey/greasemonkey)/[TamperMonkey](https://www.tampermonkey.net/) browser extension that integrates with bingosync.com and provides autotracking for ALTTP games.
-Some goals might not be possible or at least trivial to track, so some user interaction might still be required.

 Injecting code into bingosync.com
 ---------------------------------